kmamine/Psych-Reasoner/README.md

 ---

+### 1. Problem Statement:
-1. **Problem Statement**: Current mental health chatbots are either rule-based, limited in depth, or reliant on static datasets.
+Current mental health chatbots are either rule-based, limited in depth, or reliant on static datasets.
 They often fail to:

 - Handle complex psychological resistance and trauma.